THE TEA GARDENS OF BANGLADESH

 The tea garden population of Bangladesh is made up of some of the most deprived people in the world - socially and politically.
 Their extreme poverty keeps them in a social cycle of deprivation and exclusion, marginalised from Bangladesh life.

-Wages are under £1 a day, healthcare is virtually non-existent and education scant and poor quality.
+Wages are under or around £1 a day, healthcare is virtually non-existent and education scant and poor quality.
 They don't have a political or legal voice, as any unions are silenced by corruption.
 Workers are trapped deeply in a way that leaves them dependant on the tea garden companies for food, medicine accommodation and education.

 These are a people who work hard six days a week, with women being the main tea pickers (60%) working through the whole of pregnancy and returning 42 hours after giving birth.
 After four or more children the women are worn out with premature ageing.